Liouvillian recursion method for the electronic Green's function: Method

 The set of operators $\mathbf{f}_k$ can be efficiently computed to finite order without explicitly evaluating the polynomials of the superoperator.

-Unlike Lanczos's algorithm, independently of system size the formal solution produced by this method is an infinite serie.
-This isn't much of a practical issue, because the similar nature of the recursive algorithms shows that both methods explore the same Krylov subspace and extract a similar amount of information at a similar pace.
-Indeed, a unique $N$-poles approximation of the Green's function could be reconstructed from $2N$ polynomial moments~\cite{wheeler_modified_1984}.
-In practice, truncating the polynomial introduce Gibbs's oscillation to the reconstructed spectral weight~\cite{weisse_kernel_2006}.
+Unlike Lanczos's algorithm, the formal solution produced by this method is typically an infinite series, independently of system size.
+This isn't much of a practical issue, because the Lanczos recursion and the orthonormal polynomial methods explore the same Krylov subspace and extract a similar amount of information at a similar pace.
+Indeed, a unique $N$-pole approximation of the Green function could be reconstructed from $2N$ polynomial moments~\cite{wheeler_modified_1984}.
+Note that naive algorithms to compute this $N$-pole approximation from polynomial moments are ill-conditioned~\cite{liu_computation_2021}.
+In practice, we must truncate the polynomial decomposition to finite order.
+Doing so causes Gibbs oscillations to the reconstructed spectral function~\cite{weisse_kernel_2006}.
 This phenomenon can be controlled using kernel smoothing methods~\cite{weisse_kernel_2006} or linear prediction~\cite{wolf_chebyshev_2014,ganahl_efficient_2015}.
-Finally, a striking advantage of the polynomials decomposition is that multiple response function can be computed in a single recursive procedure: the operator $\mathbf{B}$ does not intervene in the recursive part of the algorithm.
-Consequently, the decomposition of any response function that share the same $\mathbf{C}$ operator can be computed using the same set of $\mathbf{f}_k$ operators.
+Finally, a striking advantage of the polynomial decomposition, relative to Lanczos' recursion, is that multiple response functions can be computed in a single recursive procedure: the operator $\mathbf{B}$ does not intervene in the recursive part of the algorithm.
+Consequently, the decomposition of any response function that shares the same $\mathbf{C}$ operator can be computed using the same set of $\mathbf{f}_k$ operators.

-This recursive procedure produces a decomposition of the spectral weight on the chosen basis, but the Green's function can also be obtained from the same coefficients.
-Since the Green function and the spectral weight in the frequency domain are related by the Kramers-Kronig relations~\cite{dressel_electrodynamics_2002}.
-A corollary of the Kramers-Kronig relation is the analytical continuation relations:
+This recursive procedure produces a decomposition of the spectral function on the chosen basis, but the Green function can also be obtained from the same coefficients.
+The Green function and the spectral function in the frequency domain are related by the Kramers-Kronig relations~\cite{dressel_electrodynamics_2002,fetter_quantum_1971}.
+A corollary of these relations is the analytic continuation relations: